orphan-oss/ognl/README.md

 ### Release notes - version 3.0.9
  * replaced IntHashMap with ConcurrentMap to avoid deadlocks [WW-4451](https://issues.apache.org/jira/browse/WW-4451) - thanks to Jasper Rosenberg

+### Release notes - version 3.0.10
+ * regression bug in ognl for "is..." property getters [WW-4462](https://issues.apache.org/jira/browse/WW-4462) - if expression doesn't end with `()` is considered as a name of property a not the method itself thanks to Jasper Rosenberg